Cysharp/Utf8StreamReader/README.md

 The constructor accepts `int bufferSize` and `bool leaveOpen` as parameters.

-`int bufferSize` defaults to 4096, but if the data per line is large, changing the buffer size may improve performance.
+`int bufferSize` defaults to 65536 and the buffer is rented from `ArrayPool<byte>`.
+If the data per line is large, changing the buffer size may improve performance.
 When the buffer size and the size per line are close, frequent buffer copy operations occur, leading to performance degradation.

 `bool leaveOpen` determines whether the internal Stream is also disposed when the object is disposed.
 The default is `false`, which means the Stream is disposed.